-Latest NewsPart two: The Forestry Grant Scheme and how to navigate it
+Latest NewsPart two: The Forestry Grant Scheme Options and how to navigate them

 Some important points to understand BEFORE you start.

 Having discussed woodland creation proposals with hundreds of farmers over the years, the following are typical issues that need to be understood from the start of any project;

 - Woodland creation – you continue to get your Basic Payments.

 - It is a grant, and unless you have a sizeable area to plant, the grant may not cover the total cost of planting and maintenance.